 eScholarship repository is a service of the eScholarship initiative of the California Digital Library.
 Research and scholarly output included here has been selected and deposited by the individual University of California units.

-Presents information from publications of the ethnic, minority, and native press.
-Subjects covered include the arts, business, education, environmental studies, history, journalism, political science, and sociology.
+Full text articles from newspapers and periodicals published by the ethnic, minority and native press in the U.S. Subjects covered include the arts, business, education, environmental studies, history, journalism, political science, and sociology.
+Coverage is from 1960 to date.

 Ethnographic Video Online is a comprehensive online resource for the study of human culture, behavior and society around the world.
 The collections contain over 1,300 hours of streaming video, including ethnographic films, documentaries, select feature films, and previously unpublished fieldwork.
 Intended to be a visual encyclopedia of human behavior and culture, online in streaming video.
 Includes footage from every continent and hundreds of unique cultures.
 Thematic areas include: language and culture, kinesthetics, body language, food and foraging, cooking, economic systems, social stratification and status, caste systems and slavery, male and female roles, kinship and families, political organization, conflict and conflict resolution, religion and magic, music and the arts, culture and personality, and sex, gender, and family roles.

 The collection includes the full-text of more than 9,500 English, French and German titles.
 The collection is sourced from the library of Victor Amadeus, whose Castle Corvey collection was one of the most spectacular discoveries of the late 1970s.
 The Corvey Collection comprises one of the most important archives of Romantic era writing in existence anywhere--including fiction, short prose, dramatic works, poetry and more--with a focus on especially difficult-to-find works by lesser-known, historically neglected writers.